Viatris Inc. (VTRS) Stock: Navigating Market Highs and Lows in 52 Weeks

 VTRS Stock Stochastic Average

-Viatris Inc.’s raw stochastic average for the past 50 days is currently at 44.80%.
-This represents a fall from the raw stochastic average of the last 20 days, which was recorded at 61.54%.
-Additionally, the company’s Stochastic %K and %D values for the past 20 days were 65.20% and 72.07%, respectively.
+As of today, the raw stochastic average of Viatris Inc. over the past 50 days is 97.97%.
+This is a increase compared to the raw stochastic average of the last 20 days, which was recorded at 97.97%.
+Additionally, the Stochastic %K and %D values for the company were 95.17% and 88.61%, respectively, over the past 20 days.

 VTRS Stock Price Performance Analysis